Home

 Symptom:

-There is activity on the database, but the intervals between subsequent archive logs being written is noticably longer than the interval specified by LOG_CHECKPOINT_TIMEOUT.
+There is activity on the database, but the intervals between subsequent archive logs being written is noticeably longer than the interval specified by LOG_CHECKPOINT_TIMEOUT.

 Cause: